 Additional Elective Courses

-Elective courses at both the CEA Seville Center and EUSA meet for 45 contact hours/3 credits.
+Elective courses at the CEA Seville Center, EUSA and USS meet for 45 contact hours/3 credits.
 UPO courses meet for 15-75 contact hours/1-5 credits.
 Overall, you may earn 12-15 total credits.
 Given the demands of the internship, 12 credits are recommended.

 Elective courses generally meet at various times Monday-Friday.
 Active learning components required by your courses may be scheduled for Fridays.
 Your internship coaching session will meet weekly and your internship placement hours may take place Monday-Friday; the exact time of day and days of the week will be determined after you arrive.